Key takeaways

 Banks and financial institutions use sort codes and bank account numbers to route funds accurately during various financial transactions, including:

-Domestic transfers in the UK: The sender must provide the recipient's sort code and bank account number during
+Domestic UK transfers: The sender provides the recipient's sort code and bank account number during wire transfers to identify the exact bank and branch holding the account.

 During money transfers, it's easy to be confused by the different codes you may be required to provide.
 Here's a breakdown: